jnear/cs3020-compiler-construction/index.md

 - Midterm exam: Friday, March 7, in class
 - Final exam: Friday, May 9, 9:00-10:15am, Kalkin 001

-**Extra credit opportunities**: The CS department will host approximately 4 invited talks by faculty candidates this semester.
+**Extra credit opportunities**: The CS department will host 4 invited talks by faculty candidates this semester.
 If you attend the talk, take brief notes (1-2 paragraphs summarizing the key points), and email the notes to me by the next day, I will add 0.5% of extra credit to your final grade in the course.
 If you attend all 4 talks, you will receive a total of 2% extra credit on your final grade.
+[Click here for talk details](https://docs.google.com/document/d/e/2PACX-1vQWELZjW438QQIx0hJAgMRGAuUZyiMMqzUtTjGV28Sc1eq2nDCD5Pt2EBQKZM6ctgWPSaTL01cQI7at/pub
+).

 | Week of | Topic                                            | Assignment                                             |
 |--------:|--------------------------------------------------|--------------------------------------------------------|